Guárico, Venezuela: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-Traveling to Guárico in February, you will notice that it very dry with almost no rain.
+If you are traveling to Guárico in March, you will notice that it very dry with almost no rain.
 Average temperatures (including nighttime) are in the low 80s F (high 20s C).

 What to wear/what to pack: